cod1ng-studio/TRC20/README.md

 Allows 'spender' to withdraw from your account multiple times, up to the 'value' amount.
 If this function is called again it overwrites the current allowance with 'value'.

-NOTE: To prevent attack vectors like the one [described here](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/), clients SHOULD make sure to create user interfaces in such a way that they set the allowance first to 0 before setting it to another value for the same spender.
-THOUGH The contract itself shouldn’t enforce it.
+NOTE: To prevent attack vectors like the one [described here](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/), contract REQUIRES set the allowance first to 0 before setting it to another value for the same spender.

 ### Implementation